 Being a witch can be this fun.
 She can fly on a broomstick anywhere faster, higher and further and see the world in her own eyes, which takes her to a higher plane of existence.
-Perish the titular image of a spooky hag with an equally evil looking black cat flying together on a hackneyed broomstick on Witches Sabbath as a medieval invention of a woman laden with sexual and spiritual depravity.
+Perish the titular image of a spooky hag with an equally evil-looking black cat flying together on an old broomstick on Witches Sabbath as a medieval invention of a woman laden with sexual and spiritual depravity.
 For a witch can be young, innocent, good-hearted and hard-working into the bargain who tries to live purposefully and meaningfully with what’s given to her as a result of responding genuinely and humanly to life’s challenges.
 Such is a growing tale of Kiki’s Delivery Service, aka Witch’s Delivery Service.

 Kiki, a thirteen-year-old witch, leaves her mother and father for an independent one-year training of witchcraft at a faraway place where no other witch lives.
 Her companion is a witty and trusty talking black cat named Jiji that is more of kin than a pet.
 When Kiki finds a place in the port city of Koriko that has the outlook of San Francisco, Marseilles, and Nice beautifully combined, she sets up a delivery service as a messenger flying on a broomstick passed down to her in a long line of witchery by her witch mother.
 The business is in bloom because of her excellent customer service, positive attitudes, and beautiful heart, boosting her self-confidence, filling her heart with the love of humanity.
 Her broomstick and craftiness in flying with amazing navigation skills are part of witchery.
 Still, her real magical power is her empathy with people that infatuates all with a sense of euphoria.
 Kiki comes to know that the real magic comes from within, not from supernatural entities.